ungoldman/npm-maintainer-dash/README.md

 # npm maintainer dash

-experimental proof of concept to try getting a full list of a user's repos sorted by downloads in the last month.
+list a user's npm packages sorted by monthly downloads

+very experimental proof of concept, not be relied upon even a little bit

 was working fine until I hit the rate limit :X